 JSR LEAD is the Reynolds student leadership development program.
-Launched in 2008, the program enrolls 20 students in a two-semester experience where students develop the tools needed to work as effective leaders.
-In the fall semester, JSR LEAD students participate in a teambuilding retreat, work on communication skills, attend the VCCS Student Leadership Conference, learn about corporate etiquette, enhance public speaking skills and participate in community service.
-In the spring semester, JSR LEAD students take SDV 109 which is a one-credit leadership development class.
-This class, which meets for eight weeks, includes such topics as leadership styles and theories, ethical decision making, communication, managing change, wellness and balance, gender and diversity in leadership, and conflict management.
-JSR LEAD provides an opportunity for students to enhance or develop leadership skills while making lifelong friendships.
+Launched in 2008, the program enrolls 20 students in the fall and spring semesters to develop the tools needed to work as effective leaders.
+JSR LEAD students participate in a team building retreat, work on communication skills, attend the VCCS Student Leadership Conference (fall semester only), learn about corporate etiquette, enhance public speaking skills and learn about leadership styles and theories.
+JSR Lead meets on Friday afternoons and provides an opportunity for students to enhance or develop leadership skills while making lifelong friendships.

 Phi Theta Kappa